denizyuret/AutoGrad.jl/README.md

 [![Build Status](https://travis-ci.org/denizyuret/AutoGrad.jl.svg?branch=master)](https://travis-ci.org/denizyuret/AutoGrad.jl)

 AutoGrad.jl is an automatic differentiation package for Julia.
-It is a Julia port of the popular Python [autograd](https://github.com/HIPS/autograd) package.
+It is based on the popular Python [autograd](https://github.com/HIPS/autograd) package.
 It can differentiate regular Julia code that includes loops, conditionals, helper functions, closures etc. by keeping track of the primitive